gatsbyjs/gatsby/packages/gatsby-transformer-csv/README.md

 ]
 ```

-Alternatively the `typeName` plugin option can be used to modify this behaviour.
+Alternatively the `typeName` plugin option can be used to modify this behavior.

 Its arguments are either a string denoting the type name or a function that accepts an argument object of `{ node, object }` which should return the string type name.